 1. Plan your analysis

-Skills gap analysis should be done at two levels – at an individual and at a team level.
+A skill gap analysis should be done on two levels – at an individual and at a team level.
 To plan your analysis effectively you need to establish who you will need to talk to, including C-suite, team leads & staff-level employees.
 Who exactly do you need to talk to to find out about the skills that different departments are missing?
 Team leads can help you with uncovering the skills gaps of the individual employees in their respective department.